Elevation issue: PBC to announce strategy today

 According to a press release issued on Wednesday, it was stated that a meeting of the Pakistan Bar Council will be held today (Thursday) at its office in Supreme Court, Islamabad.

-After the conclusion of the meeting, the PBC vice-chairman along with members will brief the press on decisions at 2pm.
+After the conclusion of the meeting, the Pakistan Bar Council vice-chairman along with members will brief the press on decisions at 2pm.